 Some of the heads of the major studios(friends and associates of Hearst) even offered Kane’s studio RKO the full cost of the movie in exchange for the film and all existing negatives, “fully intending to burn them”.

-Although unsuccessful, Hearst’s efforts limited the film’s eventual release, and severely damaged Orson Welle’s career.
+Although unsuccessful in preventing Welle’s film from seeing the light of day, Hearst’s efforts limited the film’s eventual release, and severely damaged Orson Welle’s career.
 Welle’s struggled to find work in Hollywood, and was forced to self-finance most of his future projects.

 2005 Best Picture Winner: Crash